5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 But no one knows the organization better than its key decision makers.
 If they don’t feel persuaded by those reasons, there’s no point following a trend or pursuing it half-heartedly.

-It is your belief in the Agile manifesto that can make it possible for you to successfully adopt it as an organization.
+Your belief in the Agile manifesto makes it possible for you to successfully adopt it as an organization.
 To me, the belief should be so firm that I categorize it sometimes as a parallel religion that you have to get into.

 IS AGILE FEASIBLE FOR YOU